 That said, there are a few things to keep in mind when feeding zucchini to chickens.

-We also discussed whether or not chicken can eat: mangos, ham, green beans en okra.
+We also discussed whether or not chicken can eat: mangos, ham, green beans and okra.

 How to Feed Zucchini to Chikens

 If you have an overabundance of zucchini, don’t let it go to waste!
 Zucchini is a healthy and delicious treat that your chickens will love.
 Here’s how to feed zucchini to your chickens:

 1. Start by chopping the zucchini into small pieces.
 You can either leave the skin on or remove it, depending on your preference.